-Financial statements for the year ended 31 December 2019 Notes and significant accounting policies (continued)
+Financial statements for the year ended 31 December, 2020 Notes and significant accounting policies (continued) (All amounts are stated in Ghana cedi unless otherwise stated)

 2.2.7 Impairments of assets and other financial assets

 The Bank assesses at each end of the reporting year whether there is any indication that an asset may be impaired.
 If any such indication exits, that an asset may be impaired, the recoverable amount is estimated for the individual asset.
 If it is possible to estimate the recoverable amount of the individual asset, the recoverable amount of the Cash-Generating Unit (CGU) to which the asset belongs is determined.
 The recoverable amount of a cash generating unit is the higher of its fair value less costs to sell and its value in use.
 If the recoverable amount of an asset is less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount.
 This reduction is an impairment loss.